frederic-perez/AmE-dictionary/data/idioms.md

 __have a yen for (something)__ To have a very strong and persistent desire or craving for something.
 __have a/the right to (something)__
 __have a/the wolf by the ear(s)__ To be in a difficult situation from which it is as dangerous to extricate oneself as it is to remain in it.
-__have an itch for (something)__ To have an interest in or desire to do something. _I have an itch for another road trip, but I’m not sure where to go._
+__have an itch for (something)__ :two: To have an interest in or desire to do something. _I have an itch for another road trip, but I’m not sure where to go._
 __have bats in the belfry__
 __have bigger fish to fry__ :two: To have more important things to do.
 __have butterflies on one’s stomach__